wg-osr/walkerga.github.io/class/mu_priest.md

 <details markdown="1">
 <summary><b>Bathe in the Sacred Element</b></summary>
 - Choose what is the Sacred Element.
 You can shape it like clay.
-- When half of your body is covered by the Sacred Element, you have 1 additional Spell Dice.
+- If your body is covered in the Sacred Element, you have a free spell dice.
 - Roll 1D4, you gain the following spell: 1.
 [Cloak of Element](/2020/11/13/cloak-of-element/), 2.
 [Conjure](/2020/11/12/conjure/) (the element), 3.
 [Elementamorphosis](/2020/11/13/elementamorphosis/), 4.
 [One with the Elements](https://saltygoo.github.io/2020/11/13/one-with-the-elements/)
 <details markdown="1">
 <summary><i>1D20 Elements</i></summary>